 Democracy today is dominated by election campaigns, lobbyists, media, and political commentators, all using language to influence the way the public thinks about and interprets public issues.
 Despite this, many believe that propaganda and manipulation aren’t problems for society.
 In this two-part interview, Maria Armoudian discusses how propaganda works in democratic societies with Jason Stanley.

 Jason Stanley is a Professor of Philosophy at Yale University.
-He is an expert in the philosophy of language and the author of How Propaganda Works, Know How and Knowledge and Practical Interests (Lines of Thought).
+He is an expert in the philosophy of language and the author of How Propaganda Works.

 This interview was originally aired on the Scholars’ Circle.
 To access our archive of episodes and download this interview click here.

 For more of our audio and visual content check out our YouTube channel, or head to the University of Auckland’s manuscripts and archives collection.

 Disclaimer: The ideas expressed in these podcast’s reflect the views of the guest and not necessarily the views of The Big Q.

 Will Fake News Affect the New Zealand Election? ▶

 Are We Living in a Post-Truth Era? 🔊